 We arrived at the docks in Cartagena around noon expecting to find someone to take us to Playa Blanca but everyone said we couldn’t leave until the next morning.
 A man in a green shirt who works at the docks told us it’s possible to go by bus and motorcycle in about an hour and a half.
 He jumped in a taxi with us and took us to the bus that would go closest to Playa Blanca.
 We boarded the bus and paid the COP$1,500 fare per person.

 The bus was jam packed with people, packages, food, bikes, construction equipment and more.
 It left at 1pm and the attendant notified us to get off when we reached the point on the route closest to Playa Blanca.
 Once off the bus, we hopped onto motorcycle taxis that took us to the beach in about 15 minutes.
-It cost COP$15,000 per person.
+It cost COP$15,000 per person (as of December 2015).

 A more expensive option but faster option is to go by taxi, but it’s not so bad if you have a small group of three or four.
 When my father visited, we hired a taxi driver to take us to Playa Blanca and wait for us the entire day.
-It cost us a total of COP$250,000.
+It cost us a total of COP$250,000 (as of January 2015).
 We offered the driver lunch and drinks but he thanked us and did his own thing until we were ready to head back to Cartagena.